rickmcgeer/geni-expt-engine/ansible/templates/README.txt

 # To test that all slivers have connectivity to www.yahoo.com:
 $ fab pingtest

+# To install openssh-clients and any other Ansible dependencies
+$ fab ansible-setup-ubuntu
+-or-
+$ fab ansible-setup-centos
+...depending on your slice image.

 Use these examples to extend the fabfile according to the needs of your experiment.